TheArturthur/CoppermindScraper/Cosmere/Venli.md

  by  Laurys L  With her [[Spren\|spren]]
 Venli watched as the humans desperately defended the Radiants against the Pursuer's troops, and at Timbre's urging, revealed her status as a Radiant to Leshwi.
 Contrary to Venli's expectations, she was overjoyed, and asked Venli if Timbre knew of an honorspren named Riah.
 Venli relayed the message that most of the old spren were killed in the Recreance, but despite this, the fact that the spren had forgiven the singers was enough to convince Leshwi that the Radiants must be protected, and she joined the humans in fighting Lezian's troops.
 During the fighting, Rlain arrived in the atrium, setting up a triage in the aftermath of the battle.
 He took command, telling the group that they should head for an Oathgate on the misconception that Venli had a Blade.
 She quickly disabused him of this notion, and while he was contemplating what to do, Kaladin, having just sworn the Fourth Ideal, arrived and activated the Oathgate to the Shattered Plains for them.
 After leaving the tower, Venli located the listener settlement on the map, finding that [[Thude\|Thude]] and Jaxlim, among others, were still alive.
 Although the group treated Venli with suspicion, and in some cases, outright hostility, they allowed her through to see her mother, who was the only one besides Venli herself who remembered the songs.
-Having brought a Reacher in the hope that it would heal her mind, Venli began to sing the Song of Mornings; Jaxlim's favorite of the old songs.
+Having brought a Reacher in the hope that it would heal her mind, Venli began to sing the Song of Mornings, Jaxlim's favorite of the old songs.
 Just when Venli was about to lose hope, Jaxlim recognized her, and Cultivation finally accepted her Words.

 ## Trivia
 Venli is the focus character of *Rhythm of War*, with the flashbacks split between her and [[Eshonai\|Eshonai]].